stanislav-pimenov-inno/minikube-install-guide/README.md

 Option 1 (without TLS) is preferable

-Ensure that minikube cluster labelled to use istio injection:
+Ensure that minikube cluster labelled not to use istio injection:

-`> kubectl label namespace default istio-injection=enabled`
+`> kubectl label namespace default istio-injection=disabled --overwrite`

 5. Install Helm